 That hospitable spirit continued long after my flight landed in Tashkent.
 Everywhere I went in Uzbekistan, I met kind, friendly people who were more than willing to share a meal with me and give me gifts.
 I had heard Uzbek hospitality was pretty spectacular and they’re right.
 And my first taste of it was on this flight!

-One of the things I was most looking forward to exploring in Uzbekistan was their cuisine, particularly their meat.
+One of the things I was most looking forward to exploring in Uzbekistan was their cuisine and meal service, particularly their meat.
 I had seen amazing things online about Uzbek kebabs, as well as other lamb, mutton, and beef dishes in the country.
 I had hoped the meals on our flight would be Uzbek, but you never know if you’ll get local dishes in-flight.
 Thankfully, I was in luck on this flight, as they served some outstanding Uzbek dishes!

 This phenomenal beef dish was bathed in a rich sauce that was bursting with interesting flavors, yet light on spices.
 The olives added a salty, briny element and an interesting texture.
 It had my mouth watering from my very first bite.
 The beef itself was extremely tender and so yummy, I couldn’t get enough of it!